-I lost interest in the New Yorker (cartoons & movie reviews excepted) - I had no desire to ogle dull ads for the same cars from BMW/Mercedes/Audi/Volvo that I could see on any city street in Australia.
+I lost interest in the New Yorker ads - if I wanted to seea BMW/Mercedes/Audi/Volvo they were in city streets across Australia.
 Style was out, mileage was in, and I was left with only one place to go - the past.

 I didn’t lose interest in American cars - the fire had been lit.
 It’s just that I had to look backwards - to the 1950s, 60s & early 70s.
 Chrome, glamour, pillarless styling, coke bottle hips, muscle and fury, GT stripes, hood scoops, power, romance...back to a time when cruising was king and the American car was at the epicenter of American culture.

 I knew I wasn’t alone - a love of the road and car culture was there for all to hear in the music of the Beachboys, Bruce Springsteen, Neil Young, The Eagles and others.
 I bought the music, the books and magazines, watched the road movies - I was hooked.

 Via the local products sold through America’s big three - General Motors Holden, Chrysler and Ford - we were lucky in Australia to share in the glory years with our very own homegrown muscle and luxury machines that oozed road presence.
 But in Oz too - we stopped looking to the US, and toward Europe.